PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 - During the recording, the actions for which performance needs to be analyzed are performed in the React app.
 - Once all actions are completed, the recording can be stopped again.

 The recorded data can be viewed in different graphical representations, including the render durations of each individual element.
-When testing performance for this app, mostly the _Ranked Chart_ was used, because it orders all components by the time taken to rerender, which gives the developer a quick overview of where improvements need to be made.
+When testing performance for this app, mostly the _Ranked Chart_ was used, because it orders all components by the time taken to re-render, which gives the developer a quick overview of where improvements need to be made.

-#### Avoiding unnecessary rerenders
+#### Avoiding unnecessary re-renders
 Figure 2.12 shows a graph of the geofence management app recorded with the _Profiler_.
-By looking at this graph, it can be seen that the _LeafletMap_ component takes significantly more time to rerender than all other components and should therefore be optimized.
+By looking at this graph, it can be seen that the _LeafletMap_ component takes significantly more time to re-render than all other components and should therefore be optimized.

 \begin{figure}[H]
 	\centering